2

 Margarita Berezyanskaya

-A very important skill for an editing teacher is how to create a backup of a course.
+A very important skill for an editing teacher is knowing how to create a course backup.
 Using the backup function allows teachers to retain a copy of a course that they have customized for future reuse.
 The backup file can be downloaded and stored safely on the teacher's own computer.
-Because Moodle is an open-source learning management system widely used in education and training, teachers can restore a course for reuse elsewhere.
+Because Moodle is an open-source learning management system widely used in education and training, teachers can restore a course for reuse in other Moodle environments.

 Teachers developing a course should familiarize themselves with the backup and restore function.
 This feature allows them to create backups at regular intervals and revert to a previous version if needed.